SAFETY AROUND WATER (S.A.W.) PROGRAM

 Through a partnership with Richmond County Schools, the Family Y provides water safety classes during the school year to all second graders.

-SAW is offered at the Aiken County Family YMCA, Burke County Family YMCA, Thomson Family YMCA and the Wilson Family YMCA.
-By learning to perform a sequenced set of skills over four lessons of 30 minutes each, the risk of drowning is reduced, giving your child confidence in and around the water.
+SAW is offered at the Aiken County Family YMCA, Barnwell County Family YMCA, Burke County Family YMCA, Thomson Family YMCA and Wilson Family YMCA.
+By learning to perform a sequenced set of skills over five lessons of 30 minutes each, the risk of drowning is reduced, giving your child confidence in and around the water.

 A Typical Session Includes: